Hannalysis/front-end-mentor-results-summary-component/README.md

 ### Continued development

+<h5><u>Update 1 - Completed 2025/08/13</u></h5>

-For my first update, I want to complete the bonus objective, which is to utilise the JSON file to dynamically populate the summary content.
+- Completed the bonus objective: To utilise the JSON file to dynamically populate the summary content with JS.

 ## Author